NotGate/layout/index.md

 ![Image](https://i.imgur.com/Zilfkpz.png)
 ![Image](https://i.imgur.com/A09WSY5.png)

+According to a more recent analysis by DreymaR, using a newer version of the site, ISRT wins by an even larger margin:
+"So bottom line, the comparable numbers for Colemak-DH vs ISRT on a 3×10 matrix on this analyzer are 1.687 (Cmk-DH) vs 1.659 (IndyRad/ISRT).
+You beat DH by a healthy 0.028 points in this analysis." - DreymaR

 I compared my layout to Colemak, Colemak DH, and MTGAP on the layout analyzer using ergo thumbshift variants for everything.
 A couple swaps gets the score to 76.
 I typically beat MTGAP by 1+ points and DH by 2+ points.
 Layouts like QWERTY score up to 30 points lower than these, so we're still very much in the realm of diminishing returns.
 ![Image](https://i.imgur.com/dPZIob0.png)